AdaCore/langkit-query-language/user_manual/source/language_reference.rst

   nodes of the source files being queried.
 They can be explored as part of the general language subset, through `Field access`_, or via the `Tree query language subset`_.

+Composite data types
+^^^^^^^^^^^^^^^^^^^^

+LKQL has two composite data types, lists and objects.

+* Lists are contiguous sequences of items that can be indexed, a bit like Ada vectors or Python lists.

+* Objects are heterogeneous records that can contain any number of key to value mappings, where keys are labels and values are any valid LKQL value.

+Both have literal representations, which are used to build them, `List literals`_ and `Object literals`_.
+Both are immutable once constructed.

 Declarations
 ------------